An active exploration of the country’s most famous highlights

 Fly over the Andes to Cusco, the ancient capital of the Incan Empire.
 When you land in Cusco you will be met at the airport by a local representative who will transport you to the Sacred Valley of the Incas, a long fertile river valley surrounded by snowcapped peaks that lies between Cusco and Machu Picchu.

-You’ll have the chance to visit remarkable Incan sites and small towns at Pisac, and stop for a lunch at a great small restaurant founded by a renowned local chef.
+You’ll have the chance to visit remarkable Incan sites and small towns at Pisac, and will be able to do some hiking down from the ruins.
+Afterward you will stop for a lunch at a great small restaurant founded by a renowned local chef.
 Your private guide will be there to help you make the most of the entire experience.